AnotherKamila/sdn-loadbalancer/test/README.md

 See the existing stuff for examples.

 Make sure to copy the `exec_scripts` section of `p4app.json` from the existing stuff when creating a new config.
-Why?
-Read on...
+(Wondering why?
+Read on...)

+If you need fixtures, you can implement them in the file or in a `conftest.py` file.
+See https://docs.pytest.org/en/latest/fixture.html .

 ## Horrible hack